cspinetta/top-threads/README.md

 # Top Threads

 A tiny command line tool that provides a dynamic real-time view of the active threads for a given process with stats of CPU, disk and scheduling.

-The view is similar to `top`, but the information comes from [pidstat] (provided by [systat]) and [/proc/<pid>/schedstat] (and from the [jstack] Oracle tool in case an attachable java process).
+The information comes from [pidstat] (provided by [systat]) and [/proc/{pid}/schedstat].
+Also if the [jstack] Oracle tool can be used some additional information is extracted such as thread name and stack trace.

+The output can be viewed in full screen (similar to `top` or `watch`) or it can be printed on the terminal.

 On each iteration, the following stats are displayed:

 * CPU usage: _total_, _%usr_, _%system_, _%guest_ and _%wait_
 * Disk usege: kB read per second and kB written per second
 * Scheduler stats: time spent on the cpu, time spent waiting on a run queue (_runqueue latency_) and number of timeslices run on the current CPU.
-* Java details: in case a the target is a Java process that can be attached with `jstack`, some extra details is showed such as thread name and stack traces.
+* Java details: in case the target is a Java process that can be attached with `jstack`, some extra details is showed such as thread name and stack traces.

 ### Requirements